electricitymaps/electricitymaps-contrib/README.md

 We would love your feedback on how to improve the contribution experience, please feel free to fill out this [form](https://forms.gle/VRWvEFwhtnhpzPVX8)

+Standards: Be Kind, Respect Others, Comment Well, Ask Questions in Slack

 ## Use and share our data

 You can access data on how carbon intesive electricity is quantified in more than 50 countries which can be used in your projects through an API.
-To find out how click here [Get Our Data](https://api.electricitymap.org/?utm_source=app.electricitymap.org&utm_medium=referral)
+To find out how click here [Get Our Data](https://static.electricitymap.org/api/docs/index.html)

 ## Frequently asked questions